Fauna and flora of the Maratea Coast

 The natural flora of the Maratea coast is typically Mediterranean; fauna of the reef is varied and substantial, consisting of crabs, octopus, mussels and limpets and finally sea urchins.

-The primrose Palinuri Petagna is the most important endemism of the coast of Maratea and together with the so-called Dragon Santo Janni (the Podarcis sicula paulae, a reddish-blue lizard), the peregrine falcon and the thermo-Mediterranean shrublands represent the elements of the ecosystem more important to safeguard.
+The primrose Palinuri Petagna is the most important endemism of the coast of Maratea and together with the so-called Dragon Santo Janni (the Podarcis siculus paulae, a reddish-blue lizard), the peregrine falcon and the thermo-Mediterranean shrublands represent the elements of the ecosystem more important to safeguard.

 The primrose Palinuri Petagna